piotrnar/gocoin/README.md

 * **client** - a bitcoin node that must be connected to Internet
 * **wallet** - a wallet app, that is designed to be used offline

-In addition to the **client** there is an app called **downloader** that is able to download the block chain for the client with quite a decent speed.
+In addition to the client there is an app called **downloader** that is able to download the block chain at a decent speed.
-The downloader can be used before you run the client for the first time, but also any time later, e.g. if you had it closed for some time and need to quickly sync it up to the current state.
+The downloader can be used before you run the client for the first time, but also any time later - e.g. if you had your node inactive for some time and want to quickly sync it up with the network.

 # Webpage